mFlaifel/react-native-Styling/README.md

 #### flex property

-we use flex to specify how the item grow to fill the available space.
+We use flex property to specify how the item grow to fill the available space.

 ```
 <View style={{styles.container}}>